jensenjacob522-eng/cmj-batspeed-transfer/README.md

 High School: r ≈ 0.56
 College: r ≈ 0.45
-Pro: r ≈ 0.21
+Professional: r ≈ 0.21

-Predictive slope decreases as level increases, suggesting:
+The predictive slope decreases as level increases, suggesting:

 - Raw force production explains more variance at lower levels
-- Transfer efficiency and technical sequencing become more dominant at elite levels
+- Transfer efficiency and sequencing become more dominant at elite levels

 ---